orcasound/orca-agentic/README.md

-# orca-agentic — Agentic AI for Marine Acoustic Monitoring
+# Agentic AI for Marine Acoustic Monitoring

+README draft 10/8/2025 - generated interactively by @adrmac using ChatGPT Planning for a [5-day AI Agents Intensive Course with Google]([url](https://rsvp.withgoogle.com/events/google-ai-agents-intensive_2025)), Nov 10 - 14, 2025

-**Mission:** Move Orcahello beyond a single CNN classifier into an **agentic system** that fuses multiple evidence sources (acoustics, vessel context, human reports, optional CLAP) to **reason, learn, and communicate**—unlocking higher confidence alerts, better science, and real funding pathways.
+**Mission:** Move Orcahello beyond a single CNN classifier into an **agentic system** that fuses multiple evidence sources (acoustics, vessel context, human reports, optional CLAP) to **reason, learn, and communicate**—resulting in higher confidence alerts, scalable funding pathways, and better contributions to science.

 ---

 ## Why this matters (now)
 - **Today:** Orcahello = automated classifier pipeline (CNN → threshold → moderator check → alert).
 Effective, but **not adaptive** and **not context-aware**.
-- **Next:** An **agent** that cross-checks detections with PSD “loudness” + AIS, human report density/keywords, and (optionally) CLAP semantic similarity; remembers recent context; explains decisions; and improves over time.
+- **Next:** An **agent** that cross-checks detections with vessel data, human reports, and (optionally) CLAP semantic similarity.
+The agent will remember recent context; explain decisions; and improve over time.

-**Outcome:** Stronger real-time decisions for conservation + compliance use cases (ports, shipping, offshore energy) and a clearer story for grants/sponsorship.
+**Outcomes:** Higher confidence real-time alerts, making Orcasound more competitive for grants/sponsorship as an environmental monitoring platform, capturing potential opportunities with ports, regional and national government, shipping, and offshore energy.

 ---